-Paris, the Eternal City: The Paris of Yesterday and Today in Photos
+The Timeless Charm of Paris: Yesterday and Today in 40+ Photos

 Paris is a magnificent city that has been constantly evolving for centuries.
 Whether the Louvre or the Arc de Triomphe, its monuments have also aged and evolved over time.
 Let’s discover these monuments and the streets of the capital over the centuries through both old and new photos.